 • Recovery objectives: A BCP will typically include key recovery objectives that help organizations plan how quickly they need to recover data and systems in order to minimize disruptions and maintain smooth operations during unexpected events.
 These are defined below:

 - RPO (Recovery Point Objective): RPO sets the limit for how much data loss a business can tolerate after a disruption.
-It defines the
+It defines the latest acceptable point in time to recover data, minimizing potential losses.

-- RTO (Recovery Time Objective): RTO is the maximum acceptable downtime for systems or processes.
-It indicates how quickly a
+- RTO (Recovery Time Objective): RTO is the maximum acceptable amount of time for systems or processes to be down.
+It indicates how quickly a business needs to recover and resume normal operations after a disruption.

 Business continuity plan example